spoddutur/spark-notes/build-real-time-interations-with-spark.md

     // or: .launch().waitFor()
 ```
 **Drawback:**
-1. Its not REPL.
-2. Spark job you want to submit should be bundled as jar.
+1. Spark job you want to submit should be bundled as jar.
 It doesnt support execution of code snippets.
-3. To execute this on spark-cluster, we've to manully copy JAR file to all nodes
+2. To execute this on spark-cluster, we've to manually copy JAR file to all nodes

 ### 3.2 Spark REST Api
 This is another alternative provided by ApacheSpark, which is similar to SparkLauncher, to submit spark jobs in a RESTful way as shown below: